aelew/raycast-cobalt/README.md

 </div>

 > **Note**
-> This extension is not created by nor affiliated with [cobalt](https://github.com/wukko/cobalt).
+> This extension is neither created by nor affiliated with [cobalt](https://github.com/wukko/cobalt).

 ## Features